 Ali Elsharkawi is in his third year in the M.S program in Clinical Research.
-He completed his bachelor's in Medicine, residency and fellowship in Electrophysiology.
+He completed his bachelor's in medicine, and fellowship in Electrophysiology at Metrohealth in Cleveland.
 For his research interest, he studied the outcome of atrial fibrillation ablation procedures.
-Ali took 431 and 432 this past year and he is applying the skills he learned in his research projects.
+Ali took 431 and 432 two years ago and he is applying the skills he learned in his research projects.
 Ali enjoys spending time with his family, playing music, watching soccer, and traveling.